Project Management With Client Access

 extra per client you invite

 Thicket Pro is $49/month flat ($39/month billed annually).
 Per-seat figures are each tool's entry paid tier at monthly billing, from their public pricing pages (verified June 2026).
 At 20 people that's $280/mo on Monday.com or $269.80/mo on Asana versus $49 flat.
-Basecamp's flat plan (Pro Unlimited) is $299/mo — 6× Thicket.
+Basecamp prices flat too these days, tiered by project count: unlimited projects there costs $300/mo billed annually, versus $49 on Thicket.

 Everything Client Work Needs, In One Project

-Client access sits on top of the same six tools your team already works in — so sharing with a client is a toggle, not a second system to keep in sync.
+Client access sits on top of the same six tools your team already works in, so sharing with a client is a toggle, not a second system to keep in sync.

 Is Thicket's Client Access Right for You?